rezoo/movis/docs/source/overview.rst

         lambda prev_value, time: prev_value + np.array([0, np.sin(time * 2 * np.pi) * 100]),
     )

-Fast Prototyping in Jupyter Notebook
+Fast Prototyping on Jupyter Notebook
 ---------------------------------------------------------------

 Jupyter notebooks are commonly used for data analysis that requires a lot of trial and error using Python.